kevinmirc/alexa-intrinio/README.md

 # Alexa-Intrinio
 **An Amazon Alexa Intrinio Skill**

-This is an API for the Intrinio Amazon alexa skill.
+This is an API for the Intrinio Amazon Alexa skill.
 (add link to skill here)
-Status: `Under review by Amazon`
+Status: `Failed Amazon Certification`, see [certification.md](./certification.md)

 ## Demo